29 Jan, 2025

 • You’re looking for ways to mitigate project risks and prevent emergencies that your non-technical stakeholders cannot foresee.

-• The project has technical and non-technical teams that find it difficult to work together, and you need a person who can become a bridge between them.
+• The project has technical and non-technical teams that find it difficult to work together, and you need someone who can act as a bridge between them.

 • Your system is expected to have advanced functionality, and you need high-level control in addition to ordinary project management